Wednesday, October 16, 2024

 Persephone: darker and more reserved, with those not left standing returning to peace

-For example, a cleric of Bendis could have the some of the same magical side-effects and tests as a cleric of Cotys, and vice versa.
+For example, a cleric of Bendis could have some of the same magical side-effects and tests as a cleric of Cotys, and vice versa.

 Baptai